icinganalysis/icinganalysis.github.io/content/NACA-TR-1215.md

 ![Figure 24.
 Example illustrating effect of run-off on multi-cylinder data.](images/naca-tr-1215/Figure24.png)

-# "Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method. "[^1]
+# "Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method." [^1]

 ## Summary